ICOS-Carbon-Portal/pylib/docs/modules.md

 #### sdate='start date'
 Stations are returned where results are available for >= start date. 'sdate' is a single entry.
 If you provide sdate AND edate, any station with available data within that date range is returned. (accepted formats see above)

-    station.find(sdate= '2018-05-01')
+    stiltstation.find(sdate= '2018-05-01')

 #### edate='end date'
 Stations are returned where results are available for <= end date. 'edate' is a single entry.
 If you provide sdate AND edate, any station with available data within that date range is returned. (accepted formats see above)

-	station.find(edate='2018-06-01')
+	stiltstation.find(edate='2018-06-01')

 #### dates=[]
 This will return a list of stations where data is available for any of the provided dates.
 Input format, see sdate,edate.
 Remember, that only year and month is checked.

-	station.find(dates=['2020-01-01', '2020/05/23'])
+	stiltstation.find(dates=['2020-01-01', '2020/05/23'])

 #### outfmt = 'STR'
 where string is `dict` | `pandas` | `list` | `map`.
 This keyword is ALWAYS executed last, regardless of the position within keyword arguments.
 By default a `dictionary` is returned.
 With `pandas` a pandas data frame is returned where the station id is indexed, each row contains one station with the same metadata as is available in the dictionary [https://pandas.pydata.org/docs/](https://pandas.pydata.org/docs/).
 List however returns a list of STILT station objects.
-Please see the documentation about `station.get(id="")`.
+Please see the documentation about `stiltstation.get(id="")`.
 Lastly you can choose `map`, which returns a folium map [https://python-visualization.github.io/folium/](https://python-visualization.github.io/folium/).
 The map can be displayed directly in a Jupyter Notebook, or you can save the map to a html file.

-	station.find(country='Italy', outfmt='pandas')
+	stiltstation.find(country='Italy', outfmt='pandas')
-	station.find(country='Italy', outfmt='pandas').save('mymap.html')
+	stiltstation.find(country='Italy', outfmt='pandas').save('mymap.html')

-### station.get(id='')
+### stiltstation.get(id='')
 Returns a stilt station object or a list of stilt station objects.
 A stilt station object, gives access to the underlying data (timeseries and footprints).
 You may provide a STR or LIST[STR] of STILT id's or the 'result' of a .find() query.
 The properties of the returned stilt object is listed further below.

-	# return stilt stations based on station.find(id='STR')
+	# return stilt stations based on stiltstation.find(id='STR')
-    station.get('HTM')
+    stiltstation.get('HTM')
-	station.get(['KIT','HTM150'])
+	stiltstation.get(['KIT','HTM150'])

 	# return stilt stations based on dictionary or list of dict
-	a = station.find(search='north')
+	a = stiltstation.find(search='north')
-	station.get(a)
+	stiltstation.get(a)
     OR
-	station.get(station.find(...))
+	stiltstation.get(stiltstation.find(...))

 ### STILT Object
 classmethod **StiltSation(dict)**<br>